SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 Almost.

-But at night, in whatever tent or barracks or temporary quarters I was given, I would lie awake and rehearse the day's English lessons until exhaustion settled in.
-If a fragment of the Yavapai language rose up, I smothered it with another recitation.
-Wanting those sounds felt like walking toward a cliff.
+But at night, in whatever tent or barracks or temporary quarters I was given, I would lie awake and test myself.
+The Yavapai words for grandmother, for the river, for home—I repeated them under my breath until exhaustion settled in.
+If I stumbled, I began again, determined not to let them vanish.

-I lived in terror of letting the past overtake me, of opening a door I could not close again.
+I lived in terror of the day when I would reach for a word and find nothing there, when the Yavapai language would be gone and I would have nothing left to hold.

 ---